Law of constancy of interfacial angles: Definition

 The International Union of Crystallography (IUCr) gives the following definition: "The law of the constancy of interfacial angles (or 'first law of crystallography') states that the angles between the crystal faces of a given species are constant, whatever the lateral extension of these faces and the origin of the crystal, and are characteristic of that species."
 The law is valid at constant temperature and pressure.

 This law is important in identifying different mineral species as small changes in atomic structure can lead to large differences in the angles between crystal faces.

-The sum of the interfacial angle (external angle) and the dihedral angle (internal angle) between two adjacent faces sharing a common edge is π radians (180°).
+Mathematically, the sum of the interfacial angle (external angle) and the dihedral angle (internal angle) between two adjacent faces sharing a common edge is π radians (180°).